sage-code/eve/manual/keywords.md

 | Keyword  | Description
 |----------|-----------------------------------------------------------------------
 | class    | define a composite data type for object oriented programming
-| function | start a declaration region for named expression
 | routine  | create a sub-routine similar to a void function
 | create   | start constructor region for a classes
 | remove   | define object disposal region, executed when object is out of scope